uipath-certification/uipath-certification.github.io/_posts/2020-11-1-pdf-uipath-associate-exam-objectives.md

 <object data="/assets/associate-objectives.html" type="application/pdf" width="100%">
   <p>It appears you don't have a PDF plugin for this browser.
-   No biggie... you can <a href="/assets/uipath-associate-certification-exam-objectives.pdf">click here to download the UiPath Exam Objectives PDF file.</a></p>
+   No biggie... you can just click to download the <a href="/assets/uipath-associate-certification-exam-objectives.pdf">UiPath Exam Objectives PDF</a> file. </p>
 </object>

 ### Exam objectives as an image